 No Limit to What Jaspers Can Do

-When fellow graduates talk about the transformative power of a Manhattan College education, Philip (Phil) A. Simonetti ’71 quickly attests to its enduring impact on his own life and career.
+When fellow graduates talk about the transformative power of a Manhattan University education, Philip (Phil) A. Simonetti ’71 quickly attests to its enduring impact on his own life and career.
 In fact, he attributes his considerable success in the bond market partly to the renowned ties that unite Manhattan alumni.

-After earning his degree at the College, Phil pursued graduate study at New York University, albeit briefly.
+After earning his degree at the University, Phil pursued graduate study at New York University, albeit briefly.
 “I actually needed a break from school,” he says.
 After a few years in the construction and lumber industries, he began working with Peter O’Neill ’71, a friend and fellow alumnus who had opened his own municipal bonds firm.
 “I learned the business from him,” says Phil.
 “That’s the power of the Jasper network.”

 Phil went on to a distinguished 28-year career in the field.
 In 1980, he joined the municipal marketing and sales division at EF Hutton, quickly rising to vice president.
 After three years, he was at Citi, where he became managing director for municipal bond trading.
 Having retired in 2008, Phil often reflects on the many advantages of his Manhattan education — former classmates who still are friends, cherished professors and his wife, Diane, whom he met at an undergraduate mixer.
 “We’ve been married 50 years,” he observes.